12 Week Year cover

 Accountability allows you to gain control of your life, to shape your destiny, and to fulfill your potential.

-In its purest form, accountability is simply taking ownership of one’s actions and results.
+→In its purest form, accountability is simply taking ownership of one’s actions and results.

-The fact of the matter is that successful people are accountable.
+→The fact of the matter is that successful people are accountable.

 Once we accept that our actions have an impact on the outcome then, and only then, are we truly empowered to create the results we desire.

-When we acknowledge our accountability, our focus shifts from defending our actions to learning from them.
-Failures simply become feedback in the ongoing process of becoming excellent.
+⇒When we acknowledge our accountability, our focus shifts from defending our actions to learning from them.

 4 things to foster greater accountability: